openshift/pipelines-catalog/s2i-java8/README.md

 ## Creating the taskrun

-This TaskRun runs the java8 Task to fetch a Git repository and builds and pushes a container image using S2I and a Java8 builder image.
+This TaskRun runs the java 8 Task to fetch a Git repository and builds and pushes a container image using S2I and a Java 8 builder image.

 ```
 apiVersion: tekton.dev/v1alpha1